 PRTG Manual: Glossary

 You can configure PRTG as a failover cluster for fail-safe monitoring.
 In a cluster, one or more core servers work together in one configuration.
-Every node can monitor all devices in a network for gapless monitoring, so you can additionally compare monitoring results measured from different perspectives.
+Every node can monitor every device in a network for gapless monitoring, so you can additionally compare monitoring results measured from different perspectives.

 Sometimes used as synonym for Node.